-With such an optical phenomenon as diffraction, photographers meet quite often.
-Unlike other distortions such as distortion or chromatic aberration, diffraction is equally common to any lens and cannot be completely eliminated.
+With such an optical phenomenon as diffraction, photographers meet pretty often.
+Unlike other distortions such as distortion or chromatic aberration, diffraction is equally common to any lens and cannot be eliminated.
 In this article, we will look at the diffraction problem in photography practice.

-Diffraction is an optical effect that reduces the sharpness of a photo no matter how many megapixels your camera has or how sharp the lens you are using.
+Diffraction is an optical effect that reduces the sharpness of a photo no matter how many megapixels your camera has or how sharp the lens you are using is.
 If usually the rays of light propagate in a straight line, then passing through a small hole (closed aperture of the lens), they begin to scatter.
-In this case, the beam forms in the photo not a point, but a circle – the so-called Airy disk.
-The more we close the aperture, the more noticeable the diffraction becomes, since each point in the image ceases to be a point.
+In this case, the beam forms in the photo not a point but a circle – the so-called airy disk.
+The more we close the aperture, the more noticeable the diffraction becomes since each moment in the image ceases to be a point.

-It is possible to notice diffraction with the naked eye when the size of the Airy disk becomes comparable to the size of one pixel on the matrix – this is the diffraction limit.
+It is possible to notice diffraction with the naked eye when the Airy disk size becomes comparable to the size of one pixel on the matrix – this is the diffraction limit.

 Specificity of The Action of Light

-Any photographer who is actively involved in his business will soon begin to notice unpleasant light, color, and other effects in the frame.
+Any photographer actively involved in his business will soon notice unpleasant light, color, and other effects in the frame.

 Diffraction manifests itself in a decrease in the detail and clarity of the image, regardless of its resolution.
 They also talk about diffraction rings or fringes that appear near objects.
-What is this in accordance with physical laws, how can such a phenomenon be explained?
+What are the following physical laws?
+How can such a phenomenon be explained?

 Diffraction refers to light.
-This is an exception to the rules of the section of geometric optics.
-Translated from Latin means “broken”, “bending” is a very close description of the existing process.
+It is an exception to the rules of the section of geometric optics.
+Translated from Latin means “broken,” “bending” is a very close description of the existing process.

-In fact, this is what happens: the light beam, which has the character of a wave, travels in a straight line.
-But if he encounters some obstacles in the form of dense, opaque objects, then he “bypasses” and partially penetrates behind them, into their shadow areas.
+It is what happens: the light beam, which has the character of a wave, travels in a straight line.
+But if they encounter some obstacles in the form of dense, opaque objects, then that “bypasses” and partially penetrates behind them into their shadow areas.
 Here the main “danger” lies in wait for us – as a result, even the borders of the shadow (and what is in the shadow) soften, become not quite sharp.

-It is hard to imagine?
-And try to squint your eyes for a moment, so everything around you turns out to be vague, as if behind a fog or veil.
-The camera is about as difficult.
+Is it hard to imagine?
+And try to squint your eyes for a moment, so everything around you turns out to be vague, as if behind fog or veil.
+The camera is about as rugged.

 An unpleasant phenomenon, creating additional complications, but inevitable.
-As much as you would like, it will not be possible to completely get rid of this or other kind of distortion.
+It will not be possible to eliminate this or another kind of distortion as much as you would like.
 Therefore, you need to remember them and try to minimize the available means.

 Effect on The Image

-I told you not just interesting facts from the field of theoretical physics.
-This is a real drawback that can be clearly visible in the photograph and reduce its attractiveness to the viewer and the author himself.
+I told you not just exciting facts from the field of theoretical physics.
+It is a real drawback that can be visible in the photograph and reduces its attractiveness to the viewer and the author.

 You can clearly understand what diffraction is by going to various forums of amateur photographers or by doing a series of camera tests yourself.

 Do not change the other exposure variables.
-Some people use a special scale or sheet of paper with a picture of the target (in pdf format).
-Pictures with a difference in aperture are judged by the clarity / blur of the entire target (numbers, letters, lines or a specific object) or its edges.
+Some people use a particular scale or sheet of paper with a target picture (pdf format).
+Images with a difference in aperture are judged by the clarity/blur of the entire target (numbers, letters, lines, or a specific object) or its edges.

 Diffraction is such a defect in the work of optics, with which practically nothing can be done in photo editors.
 The only way out is to minimize its impact during the filming phase.

 Let’s examine a series of test photos taken with the Nikon D3400.
-This inexpensive device with a matrix of the APS-C format has a high resolution (24 megapixels), so we will be able to evaluate all the details in the photo, and at the same time we will clearly see the appearance of diffraction.
+This inexpensive device with a matrix of the APS-C format has a high resolution (24 megapixels), so we will evaluate all the details in the photo.
+At the same time, we will see the appearance of diffraction.
 Below are fragments of the image at 100% magnification.

 It is convenient to evaluate the sharpness of frames, for example, by the sign of a pedestrian crossing.
 You can see that detail starts to decline after f/8 and drops critically towards f/14.
-The more the aperture is closed, the less detail remains in the picture.
+The more the aperture is closed, the minor details remain in the picture.

 The test photos show that the diffraction limit on the Nikon D3400 is around f/8; further diffraction is noticeable.

 Let’s look at the Nikon Z 7 as an example of how full-frame sensors behave in such situations.
-It would seem that diffraction should have a very serious effect on the 45-megapixel Nikon Z 7 sensor, because it has a very high resolution.
+It would seem that diffraction should severely affect the 45-megapixel Nikon Z 7 sensor because it has a very high resolution.
 However, the pixel density of this matrix is still lower than that of the 24-megapixel crop.
-It’s easy to calculate – just divide the number of megapixels by the sensor area.
+It’s easy to calculate – divide the number of megapixels by the sensor area.

-So, let’s compare in practice a pair of test images taken at f/8 and at f/16 on a crop and a 45-megapixel full frame.
+So, let’s compare in practice a pair of test images taken at f/8 and f/16 on a crop and a 45-megapixel full-frame.

 It can be seen that even at closed apertures, the full-frame camera provides better detail.
-The example at f/16 is especially indicative: on the crop matrix, the picture is actually inoperative, and the full-frame picture can still be used.
+The example at f/16 is especially indicative: the picture is inoperative on the cropped matrix, and the full-frame image can still be used.

 Photography Practice to Avoid Diffraction

 It may not be clear to a beginner photographer why you should close the aperture so hard that diffraction begins to affect the photo.
-However, there are a number of reasons why you have to use closed diaphragms.
+However, there are many reasons why you have to use closed diaphragms.

 The first and main one is to increase the depth of field.
 In many areas of photography, it is necessary to show sharp all objects in the photo, placing them in the depth of field.
-The depth of field is controlled by the diaphragm, and sometimes you have to close it tightly in order, for example, to sharply show a flower in the foreground and mountains in the background in the frame.
+The diaphragm controls the depth of field, and sometimes you have to close it tightly in order, for example, to sharply show a flower in the foreground and mountains in the background in the frame.
 In such cases, a slight reduction in sharpness due to diffraction is better than just a non-sharp foreground or background.

-A similar problem occurs when shooting small objects and in macro photography, where after f/8 the working range of apertures only begins.
+A similar problem occurs when shooting small objects and in macro photography, where after f/8, the operating range of apertures only begins.
 Since the shooting is carried out at a short distance, the depth of field is also extremely shallow.
-Therefore, in order to show the object completely sharp, you have to seriously close the aperture.
-It is better to neglect diffraction here, but achieve the desired depth of field than to get just a blurry frame due to lack of depth of field.
+Therefore, to show the object completely sharp, you have to close the aperture seriously.
+It is better to neglect diffraction here but achieve the desired depth of field than to get just a blurry frame due to lack of depth of field.

 But the depth of field cannot be expanded indefinitely.
-Often, when shooting small objects, instead of closing the aperture too much, focus stacking is used.
+When shooting small objects, instead of closing the aperture too much, focus stacking is used.
 Sometimes this technique is used when shooting interiors and landscapes.
-Its essence is that several shots are taken with focusing at different distances, and then the result is brought together on a computer.
-This technique helps to avoid the negative effects of diffraction and at the same time expand the depth of field all the way to infinity.
-The Nikon D850, Nikon Z 7 and Nikon Z 6 cameras have built-in focus stacking.
+Its essence is that several shots are taken focusing at different distances, and then the result is brought together on a computer.
+This technique helps to avoid the adverse effects of diffraction and, at the same time, expand the depth of field to infinity.
+The Nikon D850, Nikon Z 7, and Nikon Z 6 cameras have built-in focus stacking.

 The second reason why the aperture is tightly closed is the desire to achieve perfect sharpness and no distortion in the frame.
-At open apertures, lenses can produce a picture that is far from ideal – with blurry edges and an abundance of chromatic aberrations.
-Defeating this is easy – just cover the diaphragm.
-If the lens initially has an aperture of, say, f/5.6, which is typical for budget optics, then it will have to be twisted up to f/8 – f/11 to get decent sharpness.
-It’s better to let diffraction affect the photo a little, but at the same time we will remove all distortion from the side of the lens.
+At open apertures, lenses can produce a far from a perfect picture – with blurry edges and an abundance of chromatic aberrations.
+Defeating this is easy – cover the diaphragm.
+If the lens initially has an aperture of, say, f/5.6, which is typical for budget optics, it will have to be twisted up to f/8 – f/11 to get decent sharpness.
+It’s better to let diffraction affect the photo a little, but at the same time, we will remove all distortion from the side of the lens.

 When not to close the diaphragm?